College Baseball Pitcher

 Did you ever throw at a batter on purpose?

-Asked by JP45 almost 12 years ago
+Asked by JP45 over 12 years ago

 Yes.
 It happens.
 I would only ever do it as retribution for my teammate being beaned though.
 I never hit a guy out of frustration or to send a message.
 It's not necessarily a moral stance, I was just way too competitive to give a guy a free base, no matter how angry I was.